Alberta

 UNESCO designated the Waterton-Glacier International Peace Park as a World Heritage Site in 1995 for its special physical significance to the world.
 It was the second World Heritage Site I visited in two days.
 The first one was Dinosaur Provincial Park.

-A Waterton's famous landmark - the beautiful Prince of Wales hotel.
+Waterton's famous landmark - the beautiful Prince of Wales hotel.

-These two black bears - a mother-bear and a cub - were eating some sort of grass by the road.
+These two black bears - a mother bear and a cub - were eating some sort of grass by the road.
 I was able to take those pictures up close from my car's window.

 There is also a bison herd in the park.